ExplorHer

 the purpose and problem

-Throughout my time as a young woman, and after in-depth scientific research and countless discussions with a female health expert, I have discovered a lack of education surrounding the female menstrual cycle and hormones.
 The purpose of this thesis was to discover an effective way to present scientific research on understanding the female menstrual cycle and relevant hormones to females aged 16-30 years old.
 In order to achieve this purpose, I decided to develop an educational app, with the goal of helping women educate themselves on their hormones and bodies, in an interactive, easy-to-understand format, that was based on science.
 To develop the app, I completed background research, strategized design integration, planned and researched app development and user experience, developed an app prototype, and ran beta-testing through the University of South Carolina’s Biometrics and User Experience Lab.

 user experience mapping and product development